Shocking: Mumbai walkway becomes open-air toilet

-It was supposed to be a place where Mumbaikars could walk while breathing in some fresh air along Mithi river.
-It is now an open-air toilet and dumpyard
+It was supposed to be a place where Mumbaikars could walk while breathing in some fresh air along Mithi river and Vakola nullah.
+It is now turned into an open-air toilet and dumpyard

 An intended scenic walkway along Mithi River and Vakola nullah, passing through Bandra-Kurla Complex (BKC), has turned into an open-air toilet and dumpyard.
 The project was part of a beautification drive along the two water bodies.

 Construction debris is unloaded by trucks near the walkway along the Vakola nullah passing through BKC every day, say locals.
 It also endangers the mangroves nearby.
 Pic/Shadab Khan